 In the UK the tablet is already available, priced at £349 for the Wi-Fi-only model, or £399 if you want LTE connectivity too.
 Both of these prices are for 64GB storage models, which is the only version available in the UK, while in Australia only 128GB slates are available, at AU$649 for Wi-Fi-only and AU$799 with Wi-Fi plus an LTE connection.

-In the regions where it’s available, the Samsung Galaxy Tab S6 Lite can be easily bought on the Samsung website or Amazon, as well as from certain carriers in each region for the LTE version.
+In the regions where it’s available, the Samsung Galaxy Tab S6 Lite can be easily bought on the Samsung website (opens in new tab) or Amazon (opens in new tab), as well as from certain carriers in each region for the LTE version.
 Some retailers offer the tablet’s ‘Book Cover’ folio case free when you buy the device, so it’s worth shopping around.

 - Robust design